 As a god of storms, Zeus was closely associated with lightning, thunder, and swelling storm clouds.
-Comparatively, his role as the de facto ruler of all the gods of the pantheon also meant that Zeus was a god of law, order, and justice, despite the many kerfuffles he had caused himself.
+Comparatively, his role as the de facto ruler of all Greek gods and goddesses also meant that Zeus was a god of law, order, and justice, despite the many kerfuffles he had caused himself.
 In practice, Zeus’ approach to the rule of the Heavens could best be narrowed down to lawful chaos.

 READ MORE: Gods of Chaos